zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    > For the details of the readiness checks, see [App Service Migration Assistant documentation](https://github.com/Azure/App-Service-Migration-Assistant/wiki/Readiness-Checks).

-### Task 2: Migrate the Web Application to Azure App Service
+### Task 2: Migrate the web application to Azure App Service

 After reviewing the assessment results, you have ensured the web application is a good candidate for migration to Azure App Service.
 Now, we will continue the process with the migration of the application.